 A portable fish finder can be a helpful tool whether you like to fish below the ice, with a jig, from a boat, or from the shore.
 The older style of wired fish finders have to be attached to a motor boat’s electrical system to work, but new wireless fish finders can be taken anywhere.
-However, it’s hard to page through portable fish finder reviews yourself and keep track of all features as you go, so our research team tested out two dozen new and bestselling handheld fish finders to select the best fish finder models with a range of features and prices.
-We checked each fish finder for accuracy by reading the same area multiple times, and actually managed to catch a few fish ourselves!
+However, it’s hard to page through portable fish finder reviews yourself and keep track of all features as you go, so our research team checked dozen new and bestselling handheld fish finders to select the best fish finder models with a range of features and prices.
 Whether you’re looking for the best fish finder GPS combo or a simple fish finder that can tell you the depth and temperature of the water, they can all be found on this list.
 A fish finder is an easy way to help you up your fishing game even if fishing is a hobby rather than a lifestyle.
 Before reading the fish finder reviews below, check out these handy specs to pay attention to when shopping.
 These features tell you a lot about each portable fish finder.

 Wireless - Traditional portable fish finders wire into an existing electrical system and draw power from your boat to operate.
 Wired fish finders tend to be cheaper, but wireless models are more portable and convenient.
 Some use AAA batteries, while others are rechargeable.
 If you like to fish by kayak or on the shore, a wireless fish finder is the best option, since you don’t have to plug it into anything.